 Use the guides below to explore the key systems that drive digestive health:

-The equine microbiome is the community of microorganisms that live in the horse’s digestive tract and support digestion and fermentation.
+The equine microbiome is the community of microorganisms that live in the horse’s digestive tract and support digestion, fermentation, and microbial balance.

-It converts fiber into volatile fatty acids, which provide a major source of energy for the horse.
+Hindgut fermentation converts fiber into volatile fatty acids, which provide a major source of usable energy for the horse.

-Diet, feeding consistency, stress, hydration, and management practices all influence microbial balance.
+Diet, feeding consistency, stress, hydration, travel, workload, and management practices all influence gut bacteria and microbial balance.

-Gut health influences energy production, hydration, and recovery, all of which impact performance.
+Gut health influences energy production, hydration, feed efficiency, and recovery, all of which affect performance.

-Probiotics may help support microbial balance during stress or digestive instability as part of a broader strategy.
+Probiotics may support microbial balance during stress, feed changes, travel, or digestive instability as part of a broader strategy.